Des Plaines River

 Parts of the river are now part of the Illinois Waterway and the Chicago Area Waterway System.

 Course and character

-The slow-moving Des Plaines River rises in southern Wisconsin just west of Kenosha adjacent to the Great Lakes Dragway and flows southward primarily through marshland as it crosses into Illinois.
-The river turns to the east and flows through woodland forest preserve districts in Lake and Cook counties (through Forest Park and the city of Des Plaines), northwest of Chicago.
+The slow-moving Des Plaines River rises in southern Wisconsin just west of Kenosha adjacent to the Great Lakes Dragaway and flows southward primarily through marshland, with a small eastbound kink before it crosses into Illinois.
+The river continues south through woodland forest preserve districts in Lake and Cook counties, and through the towns of Des Plaines, a northwestern suburb of Chicago, and Forest Park, River Forest, and the historic village of Riverside, western suburbs of Chicago.
 Numerous small fixed dams have been built on the river starting in central Lake County and continuing through Cook County.
 Eventually, the river turns to the southwest and joins with the Sanitary and Ship Canal in Lockport before flowing through the city of Joliet.
 Here it becomes part of the Chicago Area Waterway System and the longer Illinois Waterway.